kritika27/kritika27/README.md

 🌱 Extras: I am also pursuing B1 level <strong>German language</strong> Certification from Goethe-Institut Bangalore.
 I have completed A1 & A2 level German courses successfully from Goethe.

-👯 I like to write about programming on my <strong>Tech Blog</strong> & Twitter, go to <strong>Meet-ups & Conferences</strong> to meet like minded people.
+👯 I like to write about programming on my <strong>Tech Blog</strong> & Twitter, attend<strong>Meet-ups & Conferences</strong> & meet like minded people.
 In my leisure hours, you will find me <strong>mentoring</strong> beginners in Frontend Development.

 ⚡ Fun fact: I am a huge <strong>writing enthusiast</strong>.
-I like to write Tech Blogs, Travel Blogs and read self-help books.
-Started my first Blog in 2011 even before AI & Vlogs became the trend.
+I like to write Tech Blogs, Travel Blogs and read self-help books.Started my first Blog in 2011 even before AI & Vlogs became the trend.
 Pursuing content-writing since school time.
+Creating websites and writing my own content on it is my another hobby.😉

 ## <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px"> Connect with me on:
 <p align="left">